-The Greenbelt High School Cirls Basketball Quintet defeated Bla densburg High School in a very thrilling game last Wednesday.
+The Greenbelt High School firls Basketball Quintet defeated Bladensburg High School in a very thrilling game last Wednesday.
 The final score was 31-28.
 Greenbelt started by getting the first basket, and leading Bladensburg for the first quarter.
-Then Bla-densburg came to their own, and surpassed Greenbelt 16-9 at half time.
+Then Bladensburg came to their own, and surpassed Greenbelt 16-9 at half time.
 In the third quarter both teams scored an equal number of points, but during the fourth quarter, the Greenbelt guards played a great defensive game, and held Bladensburg scoreless.
-The Greenbelt forwards in the meantime plunged ahead and scored 3 points to win the game, 31 to 28..
-Givens, of Bladensburg, and Welsh, of Greenbelt, shared high scoring honors, both accounting for 12 of their respective teams points, but much credit must be accorded the Greenbelt guards, Zoellner, Stevans, Steuart, and Warner for their airtight defense.
+The Greenbelt forwards in the meantime plunged ahead and scored 3 points to win the game, 31 to 28.